GWeindel/lecture_R/README.md

 # lecture_R

 This is an introduction (really short, 4 hours lecture) for psychology doctoral students at Aix Marseille University.
-It aims at giving a first contact with the R language to students and a pre-requisite to another course.
+It aims at giving a first contact with the R language to students and is a pre-requisite to another course.

 # Instructions on the installation